jaymarf/vscs-in-codespaces/README.md

     * Add a secret with name `TUNNEL_KEY` and enter the value of "tunnelRelayPrimaryAuthKey" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
     * Add a secret with name `APP_SECRET` and enter the value of "appServicePrincipalClientSecret" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
     * Add a secret with name `DEVELOPER_ALIAS` and enter the value of "developerAlias" from your local appsettings.json to automatically use it in your Codespace's appsettings.json
-        * If you don't add a `DEVELOPER_ALIAS` secret, your git username will be used by default
+        * If you don't add a `DEVELOPER_ALIAS` secret, your git username will be used by default, however this will cause an error with your relay tunnel if your git username does not match the alias you used in your relay tunnel hybrid URL

 That's it, you're ready to start creating Codespaces! :rocket: